-When the blade safety trip is activated, the plow blade may suddenly return to the operating position causing personal injury from pinching.
+When the V-blade safety trip is activated, it may suddenly return to the operating position causing personal injury from pinching.

-When the blade safety trip is activated, do not leave the operator platform or attempt to manually reset the plow blade.
+When the safety trip feature is activated, do not leave the operator's platform or attempt to manually reset the cutting edge.